temporalio/documentation/README.md

 Restart your Worker after merging `main` into your branch and before running Assembly again.

+## Autogenerate table of contents

+The `devGuideToc.js` file provides a solution for generate a table of contents (ToC) for the developer's guide.
+The script processes JSON configuration files to extract relevant information, then creates a Markdown file for each language with an organized ToC.
+Here's a breakdown of the code's functionality:
+### Functions
+`translateLanguageName(name)`: This function takes a language name as input and returns the corresponding name from the LANGUAGE_MAP.
+If the language name is not found in the map, it returns the original name.

+`sortBySidebarPosition(filePaths)`: This function takes an array of file paths as input and sorts them based on the sidebar_position value in each file's JSON content.

+`getMetadataFromMarkdown(filePath)`: This function takes a file path as input and returns the title and description metadata from the file's markdown content.

+`getFilesInDirectory(directory, extension)`: This function takes a directory path and a file extension as input and returns an array of all files in the directory (and its subdirectories) with the given extension.

+`generateTableOfContents(config, files)`: This function takes a configuration object and an array of file paths as input.
+It organizes the files by language, generates a table of contents for each language, and writes the table of contents to a markdown file.

+`devGuideToc(config)`: This is the main function that drives the script.
+It takes a configuration object as input, reads the guide files, and calls `generateTableOfContents` to generate the table of contents.

 ### How to preview the site locally

 Run `yarn start`.
 This command starts a local development server and opens a browser window to [localhost:3000](http://localhost:3000/).